Chamberlain Home Bridge Review: Easy But Not Great

-Using the myQ homebridge plugin in Homebridge, you’ll get full HomeKit support including door state and transit progress in the Home app, notifications on all your Apple devices, and the ability to integrate it with HomeKit automations.
-Chamberlain updates their API regularly which tends to break things, but the developer is actively supporting it and along with good community support you’ll have an plugin update usually within a day to get things working again.
+Using the myQ plugin in Homebridge, you’ll get full HomeKit support including door state and transit progress in the Apple Home app, notifications on all your Apple devices, and the ability to integrate it with HomeKit automations.
+Chamberlain updates their API regularly which tends to break things, but the developer is actively supporting it and along with good community support you’ll have a plugin update usually within a day to get things working again.

 If Homebridge isn’t for you, then you can look to a third party HomeKit enabled garage door opener.
 These smart devices plug into your door motor and allow you to trigger open and close actions directly, as if pressing the remote button.
 These devices need to be located with your door motor and will need their own power outlet.
 They typically use W-Fi to connect to your home network and provide a simple, reliable method of getting HomeKit control without any dependence on Chamberlain.

 For newer models of Chamberlain door motors, you may need an optional adapter along with the base device.
 Each brand has these and covers them in their compatibility checks.
 I’ve linked those under each model.

 Garage door motors typically have a wiring terminal block that is used for various things, such as obstruction sensors, lighting, or a hard wired open button.